stepanzubkov/Bakery/README.md

 # Bakery - website on flask

 This is a site for an American bakery.
 You can familiarize yourself with the functionality.
-The site is under construction

 ## Run app